Lack of guidance for schools on transgender pupils ‘frustrating’ – heads’ union

 “We will be looking very closely at the guidance when it is published and consulting with our members to ensure it is proportionate, fair and deliverable.”

-A report by centre-right think tank Policy Exchange, published in March, suggested a number of secondary schools were not informing parents as soon as a child questioned their gender identity.
+A report by centre-right think tank Policy Exchange, published in March, suggested a number of secondary schools are not informing parents as soon as a child questions their gender identity.

-It suggested that safeguarding principles were being “routinely disregarded in many secondary schools” when it came to gender identity.
+It suggested that safeguarding principles are being “routinely disregarded in many secondary schools” when it comes to gender identity.

-A Government source acknowledged there was still debate on the issue with “strong voices” on either side.
+Downing Street said “more evidence” is needed before publishing the guidance on transgender pupils, but did not confirm that would mean a further delay.

-Asked whether No 10 understood the frustration of parents and teachers about the lack of guidance, the Prime Minister’s official spokesman said: “We understand that both the sector and parents do want further guidance on this.
+Prime Minister Rishi Sunak’s official spokesman said: “It is vital we get this right and teachers want clear guidance that is workable in school settings.
+That is what we are working towards.

 A spokesman for the Attorney General’s office said: “By longstanding convention, reflected in the Ministerial Code, whether the law officers have been asked to provide legal advice and the content of any advice is not disclosed outside Government without their explicit consent.
 That consent is rarely given.”